fetchai/docs-archived/docs/aea/upgrading.md

 This page provides some tipps of how to upgrade between versions.

+## v0.4.1 to 0.5.0

+A number of breaking changes where introduced which make backwards compatibility of skills rare.

+- Ledger apis <a href="../api/crypto/ledger_apis#ledger-apis-objects">`LedgerApis`</a> have been removed from the AEA constructor and skill context. `LedgerApis` are now exposed in the `LedgerConnection` (`fetchai/ledger`).
+To communicate with the `LedgerApis` use the `fetchai/ledger_api` protocol.
+This allows for more flexibility (anyone can add another `LedgerAPI` to the registry and execute it with the connection) and removes dependencies from the core framework.
+- Skills can now depend on other skills.
+As a result, skills have a new required config field in `skill.yaml` files, by default empty: `skills: []`.

 ## v0.4.0 to v0.4.1

 There are no upgrage requirements if you use the CLI based approach to AEA development.